 Medical transitioning for trans people assigned female at birth can involve none, any, or all of the following:

 - Hormone Replacement Therapy: this entails taking testosterone (commonly abbreviated as “T”) in various forms (see below) which causes a person to go through male puberty — voice drops, red blood cell count increases, body hair growth increases, acne increases for the first year or so (again, just like puberty), etc.Here are the various forms of administering testosterone:

 - Topical — comes in either gels or creams that you spread on your body, typically daily.
 The main risk is that it could get on someone else (ex. a female-identified partner) who wouldn’t want the effects of T. The results are also slower, typically, so one can ease into it.

 - Injections — probably the most common form of testosterone usage.
 Injections can be weekly or bimonthly or even (with a more recently developed long-lasting shot called Nebido, though not in the US as the FDA has not approved it) every few months.

 - Pellets — a doctor surgically inserts a few pellets of testosterone every 3-5 months that slowly dissolve in your body, releasing testosterone over time.
 It seems that people typically start this after having been on injections for a while.
 One such pellet is called Testopel.
 Here is a video about my experience with it.

-- Double Incision — this type of mastectomy involves two incisions generally along the line of the pectorialis major muscle, as well as two free nipple grafts taken from the patient’s original areola and nipples.
+- Double Incision.
+This is what I got.
+It involves two incisions generally along the line of the pectorialis major muscle, as well as two free nipple grafts taken from the patient’s original areola and nipples.
 The surgeon removes all breast tissue and most of the excess fat from the chest.
-Nipple sensation post-surgery can come back in full but pleasurable sensation is physiologically impossible because the nerve stem has been completely severed and one end removed, although some people claim to experience it.
+Nipple sensation post-surgery can come back in full but pleasurable, erotic sensation is physiologically impossible because the nerve stem has been completely severed and one end removed, although some people claim to experience it.
 The scars along the pec line will never disappear completely.